Dropsource/monarch/monarch/README.md

 # Monarch

 Build high-quality UIs with ease.
 Monarch is a tool for building Flutter widgets in isolation.
-It makes building beautiful apps a simpler and faster experience.
+It makes it easy to build, test and debug complex UIs.

 ## Documentation
 * [Getting Started](https://monarchapp.io/docs/introduction)